At many companies, low morale is a fact of life. Any number of problems can stifle people, leaving them unmotivated and struggling to do their job.

 What can you do about it?

-It’s easy to feel helpless in one of these bad work situations.
-In fact there’s a term for when you lose hope: learned helplessness.
+It’s easy to feel helpless when you’re dealing with low workplace morale issues.
+In fact there’s a term for when you or your team members lose hope: learned helplessness.

 However, today is about what you can do to make a difference.

-5 Ways to Keep Your Team Engaged When You Have Low Morale at Work
+5 Ways to Keep Your Team Engaged When You Have Low Employee Morale at Work

 Below are suggestions, data, and tactics you can try with your team.
 Every situation is unique, so your mileage may vary.
 However, there’s a good chance some of these will make a bigger difference than you might expect.